-- An expansion and promotion of UMOM's Tumbleweed program offering emergency help and shelter for homeless teens and young adults "Youth who are experiencing violence and sexual abuse - Expanding locations for UMOM's 24-hour Safe Place emergency callboxes around the Valley, currently at QT stores and Valley Metro Light Rail stations where teens younger than 17 can get immediate help
+- An expansion and promotion of UMOM's Tumbleweed program offering emergency help and - shelter for homeless teens and young adults - Expanding locations for UMOM's 24-hour Safe Place emergency callboxes around the Valley, currently at QT stores and Valley Metro Light Rail stations where teens younger than 17 can get immediate help

 "Youth who are experiencing violence and sexual abuse lack someone to talk with.
-They're sent to their guidance counselor, which a lot of us aren't comfortable talking with -because those are the people you talk to about your grades, not if you are getting abused at home." -A Tempe Student
+They're sent to their guidance counselor, which a lot of us aren't comfortable talking with -because those are the people you talk to about your grades, not if you are getting abused at home."

+-A Tempe Student